-If you are like anyone else, you have seen a if not many roofs on a homes in the past.
+If you are like anyone else, you have seen many roofs on a homes in the past.
 With all of the roofs that you have seen, they each have their own name and description.
 Here in this post we will talk about all of the different roof types and how they are built.

-Must Shed Water
+All Roof Types Must Shed Water